CITS3007 lab 6 (week 8) – Binary data formats, program analysis

 This is a different tool to clang-tidy – the Clang project has a number of distinct static analysis tools associated with it.
 The clang static analyser not only performs extensive static analysis of your code, but is capable of describing the problems using easy-to-understand diagrams produced from your code, like this one:

-The simplest way to run the static analyser is usually from the command-line.
+The simplest way to run the static analyser is usually from the command-line, with the scan-build command.

 This tool is used for analysing the Linux kernel source code – it can catch mismatched types, implicit casts, and other type-related bugs that the compiler may not warn about.
 It supports the use of annotations on the code which can help the compiler and analyser more clearly understand the intent of your code.